Skip Ribbon Commands

 Welcome to the Nicotine Dependence Clinic (NDC)!

-Our team works with you to develop a treatment plan, and offers evidence-based comprehensive treatment that may include counselling counselling support, groups, medical consultation, health teaching, Nicotine Replacement Therapy (NRT) and medication prescriptions.
+Our team works with you to develop a treatment plan, and offers evidence-based comprehensive treatment that may include counselling support, groups, medical consultation, health teaching, Nicotine Replacement Therapy (NRT) and medication prescriptions.
 Read more below under Services.

 To book an appointment: